johyexson/Churn_Analysis/README.md

 - Cleaned and transformed data in order to extract insights
 - Modelled the data in order to identify pattern and trends
 - Executed queries in order to further gain insights into how the business problem can be solved
-- Developed a dashboard for visualization using PowerBI desktop
+- Developed a dashboard for visualising the results using PowerBI desktop